-In diagnosing obstructive sleep apnea, the doctor will ask about your medical and sleep history, and conduct a physical exam.
-If symptoms suggest obstructive sleep apnea or another sleep disorder, further diagnostic testing may be performed.
-Your doctor may recommend you see a sleep specialist or have a sleep study (polysomnography) performed at a sleep disorders center or do a sleep study at home wearing a portable monitor.
+In diagnosing OSA, the doctor will ask about your medical and sleep history, and conduct a physical exam.
+If symptoms suggest OSA or another sleep disorder, further diagnostic testing may be performed.
+Your doctor may recommend you have a sleep study (polysomnography) performed at a sleep disorders center or do a sleep study at home wearing a portable monitor.

-Symptoms or signs that may indicate the need for a sleep study include:
+Symptoms or signs that may indicate sleep apnea include:

-To help determine the presence of obstructive sleep apnea, the doctor will ask the following questions:
+To help determine the presence of OSA, the doctor may ask the following questions:

 The doctor will check for physical indications of sleep apnea, including: